enterstudio/acf-nggallery/README.md

 ### Overview

 This plugin provides an extra field for the Advanced Custom Fields plugin to support the NextGEN Gallery plugin.
-This gives makes uers able to link galleries to posts, pages and custom post types.
+This  makes users able to link galleries to posts, pages and custom post types.

 ### Compatibility

 This add-on will work with:

-* version 4 and up
+* version 4 and up of the Advanced Custom Fields Wordpress plugin

 ### Installation